 If you’re a Chinese chicken salad lover, you’ll surely become a fan of this unconventional one.
 Crunchy vegetables, tender chicken all tossed in a tangy, homemade Shanghai vinaigrette.
 It’s such a refreshing main course salad.
 I knew I was onto something when my friends asked for seconds.
 Seconds on a salad?
-You can enjoy every skinny bite at 329 calories, 10 grams of fat (including the dressing) and 8 Weight Watchers POINTS PLUS.
-This salad can be prepared earlier in the day and dressed before serving.
+You can enjoy every skinny bite at 329 calories and 10 grams of fat (including the dressing) This salad can be prepared earlier in the day and dressed before serving.

 Prep Time: 20 minutes, including the dressing

 3 cups (12 oz) boneless, skinless chicken breast, cooked

 1 head (8 cups) Napa cabbage, sliced into strips

 1 cup red bell pepper, stemmed, seeded, and thinly sliced